 Stunning panoramic views of mountain vistas are one of the first things guests see when arriving at ADERO Scottsdale.
 The resort connects travelers to the wonder of its natural setting in the heart of the Sonoran Desert with an invigorating offering of outdoor adventure, fitness activities, nature experiences, wellness, and culture.

 Kayaking with REI Co-op Experiences

 Float down the Lower Salt River in a kayak with REI Co-op Experiences, taking in the breathtaking views of four mountain ranges.
 While kayaking, you might even encounter wildlife in their natural habitat, including wild horses, bald eagles and bobcats.

 Hiking at McDowell Sonoran Preserve

 The McDowell Sonoran Preserve is the fourth largest urban preserve in the world.
 With over 225+ miles of trails, you can find one that suites everyone in your group.
 You’ll be up close and personal with stunning Sonoran Desert plants, including the famous Saguaro cactus.

-ATV OR UTV WITH Stellar Adventures OR Green Zebra
+ATV OR UTV WITH Stellar Adventures

 Housed in a gas station and featured on the Food Network show “Diners, Drive-ins and Dives,” The Thumb is a must-stop following a sunrise hike.
 We promise you – gas station barbecue is a really good thing.

-Located at the stunning Desert Botanical Gardens, Gertrude’s, named for Garden founder Gertrude Divine Webster, serves dishes made with locally harvested and native ingredients.
+Located at the stunning Desert Botanical Garden, Gertrude’s, named for Garden founder Gertrude Divine Webster, serves dishes made with locally harvested and native ingredients.
 Enjoy lunch or dinner, then stroll around the Garden to see one of the world’s best collections of arid-land plants.